-In each of our projects, our core team is guided and joined by additional experts and community leaders who help to inform our process.
+In each of our projects, our core team is guided and joined by additional experts and community leaders FROM THE FIELD, who help to inform our WORKING process.

 Stephen Setterberg, MD